darktjm/gamesup/README.md

 and extracts an icon using ImageMagick's `convert`.
 This icon is copied into the prefix game root so that even when it's not mounted it's in the same place.
-Since I have a hard time knowing what version of a wine game is installed, I also copy the installers into the prefix.
-In this caes, the installers are always symbolic links into my download directory, so they don't take up any space, and I can tell by their listing color whether or not they are up-to-date (they are red if not present in my download directory, and cyan otherwise).
+Since I have a hard time knowing what version of a wine game is installed, I also copy the installer links into the prefix.
+In this case, the installers are always symbolic links into my download directory, so they don't take up any space, and I can tell by their listing color whether or not they are up-to-date (they are red if not present in my download directory, and cyan otherwise).